 Spilling out of the speakers as they drove was one of those public radio feature stories that can either etherize you or enchant you.
-It was about a group of Buddhist monks that viewed the sand as meditation and the sea as the universe.
-The monks would wait for the tide to roll out and they would gather in small groups on the beach, holding special spoons that enabled them to each scoop up a single grain of sand at a time.
+It was about a group of Buddhist monks who viewed the sand as meditation and the sea as the universe.
+The monks would wait for the tide to roll out and they would gather in small groups on the beach, holding special spoons enabling them to each scoop up a single grain of sand at a time.
 One grain only was allowed—two were considered excessive and beside the point for which the meditation was intended.
 With these single grains as bricks the monks would build exquisite, intricate sand castles, castles worthy of preservation, display and awed appreciation by each day's new onslaught of beachgoers.
-But on purpose, the monks sited their painstaking constructions just beneath the high tide line, so that the inexorable return of the ocean would obliterate every turret and arch, and the uplifted grains of sand would become deluged and cease to stand out from the mass of sand in any discernable way.
+But on purpose, the monks sited their painstaking constructions just beneath the high tide line, so the inexorable return of the ocean would obliterate every turret and arch, and the uplifted grains of sand would become deluged and cease to stand out from the mass of sand in any discernable way.

 With the next low tide they would gather again with their small spoons and start over.
 Just as the tide itself starts over.

 Destruction and renewal, the NPR voice said, in a closing tone hushed and profound, followed by five seconds of dissonant wind chimes.

 Laura, who was driving, heard every word of it, but she was sure Sam heard nothing but his own inner scream.
 He'd spent the entire trip cringing in the passenger seat, spitting into a Kleenex and looking for blood, still obsessed with the cancer that had taken his father years ago.
 Presumably any amount of blood would qualify as a fatal sentence, even a speck no bigger than a grain of sand.